Video Starving Polar Bear Caught on Camera: A Heartbreaking Look at Climate Change’s Impact on Wildlife

 A video of a starving polar bear on the Baffin Islands in Canada, filmed by photographer Paul Nicklen and the conservation group Sea Legacy, has garnered a significant response from viewers.

 The footage shows the emaciated bear wandering through a desolate area without ice.
-However, some experts have suggested that the video might not be entirely accurate.
+However, some experts have suggested that the video might be inaccurate.

 But, upon closer inspection, he realized that the bear was alive but struggling to stand.
 Nicklen captured an image of the bear and posted it on Instagram, generating a substantial response.

-Later, Nicklen returned with his conservation team and proper filming equipment to capture the reality of the starving polar bear and to show people what it looks like in real life.
+Later, Nicklen returned with his conservation team and proper filming equipment to capture the starving polar bear’s reality and show people what it looks like in real life.

-The accompanying video depicts the bear rummaging through a garbage container, symbolizing the impact of climate change on the animal’s access to its primary source of food, seals.
+The accompanying video depicts the bear rummaging through a garbage container, symbolizing the impact of climate change on the animal’s access to its primary food source, seals.

-As the planet warms, the polar bear’s primary hunting platform, the ocean ice, is melting earlier, and this reduces the amount of time they have to hunt and accumulate fat reserves before moving to land.
+As the planet warms, the polar bear’s primary hunting platform, the ocean ice, is melting earlier, reducing the time they have to hunt and accumulating fat reserves before moving to land.

 The failure to do so results in polar bears becoming thin and unhealthy at the end of the long ice-free summers.